Dennis Locorriere: Career

 Locorriere, as a founding member of Dr. Hook, was the recipient of more than 60 gold and platinum singles, gaining No. 1 chart status in more than 42 countries.
-He is also a songwriter, whose songs have been recorded by Bob Dylan, Crystal Gayle, BJ Thomas, Helen Reddy, Willie Nelson, Southside Johnny, Olivia Newton-John, and by Jerry Lee Lewis, on his 2006 release, Last Man Standing.
+He is also a songwriter, whose songs have been recorded by Bob Dylan, Crystal Gayle, BJ Thomas, Helen Reddy, Willie Nelson, Southside Johnny, Olivia Newton-John, and by Jerry Lee Lewis, on his 2006 release, Last Man Standing (co-wrote one song).

 Locorriere, whose company retains ownership of the trademark name Dr. Hook, tours worldwide billed as "Dr. Hook".

 Locorriere has contributed his vocals to the albums of others, such as Randy Travis' Always and Forever album (1987).
 His solo performances include songs from his past, as well as newer material from his solo period.

 Locorriere has released three solo albums, Out of the Dark (2000), One of the Lucky Ones (2005) and Post Cool (2010).
 A compilation album, Alone in the Studio/The Lost Tapes, was released in 2008.
 Locorriere released a live CD, Dennis Locorriere - Live in Liverpool (2004), as well as a concert DVD of his solo show, Alone With Dennis Locorriere (2002), a top ten concert DVD of the Dr Hook Hits and History tour (2007) and a concert DVD of the Post Cool tour (2011).

-Locorriere performed in The Devil And Billy Markham at Lincoln Center, New York in 1989.
+Locorriere performed in The Devil And Billy Markham at Lincoln Center in New York City in 1989.
 It was written by Shel Silverstein, and directed by Gregory Mosher.

-In November 2000, he toured his Voice of Dr. Hook concert in Australia; and toured there again in May 2015.
+In November 2005, he released his narration of Runny Babbit, a book by Shel Silverstein.

 In 2007, Locorriere and his band embarked on the Dennis Locorriere Celebrates Dr. Hook Hits and History tour.
 In early 2008, Locorriere toured the United Kingdom, as a member of Bill Wyman's Rhythm Kings.

 In early 2010, Locorriere again toured in the United Kingdom, promoting his new Post Cool album.

-In 2014, he toured in Australia for the first time in nearly 15 years.
+Locorriere has been married three times, now living with his current wife in Sussex in England.